jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Then you're tasked with finding another shrine, whose location is marked on your map.
 The puzzle you're presented with requires two abilities.
 I personally actually forgot about the Ascend ability, and unable to scale the nearby wall, I started descending waterfalls.
 But it was soon very clear following that route would make it impossible to reach the marked destination.
 So, now that it was clear I was staring at a dead end again, I went back to the room and this time looked through my abilities again.
 I spotted Ascend there, and realized it would get me into position to use Recall.
 Puzzle solved thanks to subtle guidance from the designers.

 Placing a character on the ground straining to look up indicates you need to surmount a wall to find Hoz.

+Shooting stars are a highly valuable material that land some distance away from you and disappear quickly.
+They encourage you to drop what you're doing and engage in an exciting, haphazard race to collect them.

 ## UI